 The original budget is prepared to meet our obligation in good faith.
 Several major variables are not fully known at the time of budget preparation; consequently, over the course of the year, the School District revises its budget as items become known and the School District attempts to deal with unexpected changes in revenue and expenditures.
-Amendments to the original adopted budget are passed to reflect changes in information and circumstances.
-During the 2021-2022 fiscal year, the budget was amended in January 2022 and June 2022.
+The final amendment to the budget was adopted in June 2023.
+A schedule showing the School District's original and final budget amounts compared with the amounts actually paid and received is provided in the required supplementary information of these financial statements.

-The Board of Education amended the budgeted revenue to account for changes in enrollment, as well as changes in state funding, as the State of Michigan did not finalize its 2021-2022 budget until after the School District was required to adopt its original 2021-2022 budget in June 2021.
-In total, budgeted revenue was increased by \$3.2 million from the original to final budget.
+The Board of Education amended the budgeted revenue to account for changes in enrollment, as well as changes in state funding, as the State of Michigan did not finalize its 2022-2023 budget until after the School District was required to adopt its original 2022-2023 budget in June 2022.
+In total, budgeted revenue was increased by \$5.76 million from the original to final budget.
 One of the main assumptions impacting the School District's budget is the revenue received from the State of Michigan through the per pupil foundation allowance.
-The School District's original budget assumed a foundation grant increase of \$95 per pupil to \$8,354.
-The State of Michigan provided an actual foundation grant increase for the 2021-2022 fiscal year of \$441 per pupil, as it included a taxpayer equity formula increase for hold harmless districts in the state.
-The district also assumed that it would see a decline in enrollment by 136 students as part of its original budget adoption and subsequently amended the budget during the year to reflect an actual decline in enrollment of 117 students to 3,107.
-Other budget amendments were made throughout the year to account for changes in state categorical grant changes as well as federal funding changes as the School District found itself continuing to navigate the COVID-19 pandemic throughout the 2021-2022 fiscal year and utilized ESSER II funds, Coronavirus Relief Funds, and Governor's Emergency Education Relief funds to help provide supplemental services to students.
+The School District's original budget assumed a foundation grant increase of \$400 per pupil.
+The State of Michigan provided an actual foundation grant increase for the 2022-2023 fiscal year of \$450 per pupil.
+The School District also assumed that it would see a decline in enrollment by 68 students as part of its original budget adoption and, subsequently, amended the budget during the year to reflect an actual decline in enrollment of 4 students to 3,103 students.